backstage/backstage/plugins/catalog-backend/api-report.md

   authorizationToken?: string;
 };

-// Warning: (ae-missing-release-tag) "EntitiesResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type EntitiesResponse = {
   entities: Entity[];
   pageInfo: PageInfo;
 };

-// Warning: (ae-missing-release-tag) "EntitiesSearchFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type EntitiesSearchFilter = {
   key: string;
   values?: string[];
 };

-// Warning: (ae-missing-release-tag) "entity" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function entity(
   atLocation: LocationSpec,